sessionm21/abcs/assignments/final.md

 phrase covers syntax errors, type errors, and missing variable names.
 Essentially, it's impossible to effectively diagnose issues with user input without thoroughly checking every part of said input.
 Since abcs supports fairly complex constructs, such as control flow and recursion, this naturally leads to potentially big programs.
-Debugging suchg potentially big programs takes a very long time, as even finding a typo in a single line of code is sometimes a challenge.
+Debugging such potentially big programs takes a very long time, as even finding a typo in a single line of code is sometimes a challenge.
 Otherwise, besides the fact that the program manual was not located in the root directory of the project, but rather in a subdirectory, there are no other significant usability issues.
 The project is usable, assuming an understanding of programming, which is expected from the project's target audience.